Table of Contents

 Autofocus | 39-point Multi-CAM 4800DX |

-Screen Type | 3.2-inch fully articulated touch screen |
+Screen Type | 3.2-inch fully articulated touchscreen |

 Viewfinder | pentamirror |